 Present Value

-The aggregate of the present value of each periodic rental (or lease payment) over the lease term should be more than 90% of the market value of the Underlying Asset at the beginning of the lease.
+The aggregate of the present value of each periodic rental (or lease payment) over the lease term should be more than 90% of the market value of the underlying asset at the beginning of the lease.

 Example of Capital Lease Criteria

 Suppose you saw excellent machinery that you would love to own for your business, it has everything you need as ideal machinery, but the problem is that you don’t have the money to buy or pay for it outrightly.
 Knowing capital lease, you contact the owner of the machinery owner to see if he would be willing to finance the purchase of the machinery as long as you agree to make the lease payments.
-And since you are not ready to return the car after the lease agreement, you can enter what is called a capital lease agreement (which satisfies the criteria explained above).
-Depending on the lease agreement, you take charge of all maintenance and repairs while still paying for your monthly payment.
+And since you are not ready to return the car after the lease agreement, you can enter into a capital lease agreement (which satisfies the criteria explained above).
+Depending on the lease agreement, you take charge of all maintenance and repairs while still paying your monthly payment.

 Capital Lease Criteria FASB

-According to the Financial Accounting Standards Board (FASB) amendment of 2016, Capital lease criteria asked every corporation operating in the US to capitalize all leases above one year.
-This amendment should become effective and fully implemented by December 15, 2018.
+According to the Financial Accounting Standards Board (FASB) amendment of 2016, capital lease criteria asked every corporation operating in the US to capitalize all leases above one year.
+This amendment should have become effective and fully implemented from December 15, 2018.
 This capital lease amendment has a severe effect on most corporations in the US.
 This issue results from the GAAP view of the capital lease as a purchase of assets if some criteria are met instead of a rental agreement that it is.

 Capital Lease Requirement Disclosures

-- There should be a gross amount of disclosure of assets, and it should be recorded under capital leases.
+- There should be a gross amount of disclosure of assets.
+And, it should be recorded under capital leases.

 - The disclosure should also show a significant asset class and accumulated depreciation amount.